GanyuWang/tf-keras-implementation-of-Image-Style-transformation-network/README.md

 This is **Ganyu Wang (Computer Science MSc)**'s Computer Vision Final Project

-The model is still not well tuned.
-Working on.

 Tensorflow-Keras implementation of neural style transformation network.
 The original article is Perceptual Losses for Real-Time Style Transfer and Super-Resolution https://arxiv.org/abs/1603.08155